qbentil/Contact-Manager/README.md

 # Java Contact Manager
-Contact Manager in Java.
+Contact Manager made with JAVA and UI Java Swing with MySQL Database.

 Functionalities include;
 User Registration and Login.
 Users can Add,  Edit and Delete Contacts.